PascalPares/webassembly/index.md

 [Source code](https://github.com/PascalPares/webassembly/tree/master/sum)

 ## Strings
-As the parameters of functions are only numbers, a string value cannot be used as a parameter of a WebAssembly function.
+As the parameters of WebAssembly functions are only numbers, a string value cannot be used as a parameter.
 To transmit a string, we must move the characters into the memory buffer.
 We use the *TextEncoder* function to do that in an efficient and a flexible way.
 However we cannot avoid a memory copy:
 ```javascript
 const hello = "hello world!";
 let memory = new WebAssembly.Memory( { initial:1 } );